 USS CIMARRON was the lead ship of a class of five fleet oilers.
-Since decommissioning, the ship is laid-up at Suisun Bay, Calif.
-USS CIMARRON was last homeported in Pearl Harbor, Hi.
+Decommissioned on December 15, 1998, the CIMARRON spent the following years laid up in Suisun Bay, Calif.
+She was sold for scrapping on October 1, 2012.
+Her last homeport was Pearl Harbor, Hi.

 |General Characteristics:||Awarded: August 9, 1976|